slimtoolkit/slim/README.md

 Note that some application stacks do require advanced container probing to make sure that all dynamically loaded components are detected.
 See the `--http-probe*` flags for more details to know how you can define custom probe commands.
 In some cases you might also need to use the `--include-path` flag to make sure everything your application needs is included (e.g., `ubuntu.com` python SPA app container image [example](https://github.com/docker-slim/examples/tree/master/3rdparty/ubuntu-com) where the client side template files are explicitly included).

 It's also a good idea to use your app/environment tests when you run `docker-slim`.
-See the `--continue-after` flag for more details about integrating out of band tests with the temporary container `docker-slim` creates when it's doing its dynamic analysis.
+See the `--continue-after` flag for more details about integrating your tests with the temporary container `docker-slim` creates when it's doing its dynamic analysis.
+Running tests in the target container is also an option, but it does require you to specify a custom ENTRYPOINT/CMD with a custom wrapper to start your app and to execute your tests.

 Interactive CLI prompt screencast: